Shopify/erb_lint/README.md

 ## Custom Linters

-`erb-lint` allows you to create custom linters specific to your project.
+`erb_lint` allows you to create custom linters specific to your project.
 It will load linters from the `.erb-linters` directory in the root of your repository.
 See the [linters directory](lib/erb_lint/linters) for examples of how to write linters.

 ```ruby